-What a dilemma!
-Each of the 54 parks offers you a gourmet welcome because in France, food is a national art de vivre.
+Each of the 54 parks offers a gourmet welcome.
+What a dillema!
+In France, food is a national art de vivre.
 We admit we have a weakness for the Parc des Causses du Quercy and its neighbour Périgord-Limousin to stock up on foie gras, truffles, nuts and saffron - and of course, little Rocamadour cheeses.
 In fact, when it comes to cheese, it's hard to decide between the Haut-Jura Park (ah, the Comté!), the Ballons des Vosges and the northern Vosges (the Munster!), the Parc des Grands Causses (the Roquefort!) and the Parc de l'Aubrac for creamy Cantal.
-Right next door in the Parc des Volcans d´Auvergne, it's all about aligot (cheesy mash) and pounti, a pork, swiss chard and prune terrine.
+Right next door in the Parc des Volcans d´Auvergne, it's all about aligot (cheesy mash) and pounti, pork, swiss chard and prune terrine.

 If your passion is... wine

 With wine as a common theme, the Parc du Médoc is a must-see.
 Located in Nouvelle Aquitaine, where four regional natural parks are already nestled (Landes de Gascogne, Périgord-Limousin, Marais Poitevin and Millevaches en Limousin), this world-famous vineyard is France's leading wine tourism destination.
 At the gates of Bordeaux and a stone's throw from the Cité du Vin, it's ideally explored by taking one of the six Bordeaux wine routes.
 On the south side, you should also allow time for the rocky vineyards of the Parc du Haut-Languedoc.
 If you prefer to stay further north, head for Champagne and its hillsides in the Parc de la Montagne de Reims.
 And if it's the Alsace wine route that's got you inspired, the Parc des Ballons des Vosges boasts a series of superb forest trails with panoramic views.